balajisatch/Move-Semantics-is-not-Cheap-always/README.md

 ![move_constructor_vector_test_performance](https://user-images.githubusercontent.com/35080897/51024408-c6b58b00-1589-11e9-9498-20e4a94739b9.jpeg)

-What we have seen is that the “move” was indeed proving why he is worthier than the “copy”.
-But overall why is the “move” costlier than the “copy”?
+What we have seen with the constructors cpu usage is that the “move” was indeed proving why it is worthier than the “copy”.
+Still, on the whole, the “move” vector is clearly costlier than the “copy”.
+Why ?

 This is evident in the details from the first graph.
 The flow of *vectorWorkMove* performs better in the actual “move” operation since it only moves the heap address whereas the “copy” copies the entire data.
 But along with that, it also performs extra memory allocation and deletion w.r.t the pointer.
 The destructor (~) of the *vectorWorkCopy* does nothing whereas the *vectorWorkMove* performs an actual **delete**.
 The advantage we gained by having a pointer and moving it instead of copying is negated by the fact that we are performing multiple "new" and "delete" w.r.t the pointer.
 Depending upon the size of the data and the number of operations, this behavior changes and the “move” becomes economical when the test involves bigger data to be copied (testcase 2).